XiaominChang/Transferable-Tree-based-Ensemble-Model-for-NILM/README.md

-#Transferable Tree-based Ensemble Model for Non-Intrusive Load Monitoring
+# Transferable Tree-based Ensemble Model for Non-Intrusive Load Monitoring

-This code implements  a collaborative model-based transfer learning framework for LightGBM
+This code implements a model-based LightGBM transfer learning framework for NILM
 # How to use the code and example

 Directory tree: